A Brief History of Drouyn & Drouyn

 A man of strong opinions, Douglas had a long running battle with the Australian Tax Office over sales tax.
 Eventually the case to the High Court, where a judge noted that Douglas was not so much an activist, rather, “someone suffering from mental indigestion”.
 Douglas evidently ruffled a few feathers, because he was later investigated for his alleged links to the monetary reformist Green Shirt movement.
 Whatever his political beliefs, his business partnership with Dorothy flourished.

-Dandy is born.
+The Dandy drum brand is born.

 The city store went so well that they purchased a small building in South Brisbane and began making drums and other small instruments under the “Dandy” brand name, “Dandy” being an anagram of “D and Dy”, for Douglas and Dorothy.